GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/07_supplementary.md

 ## S.3.Restart Jupyter Server Session

->Only in an instance where the current session was not started according the instructions on **S.1.** (above) OR the current session is completely unresponsive
+>Only in an instance where the current session was not started according to the instructions on **S.1.** (above) OR the current session is completely unresponsive

 <br>
 <p align="center"><img src="nesi_images/restart_jupyter_server_session.png" alt="drawing" width="1000"/></p>